Education

 Biography

-I have a background in sensory physiology and bioinformatics.
-I previously worked under Prof. Ian Meinertzhagen and Dr. Vic Rafuse at Dalhousie University (Halifax, CA) before completing my MSc in pain systems biology at the Max Planck Institute for Experimental Medicine (Göttingen, DE) with Prof. Manuela Schmidt.
-I did my DPhil at the University of Oxford with Prof. David Bennett and Dr. Georgios Baskozos, looking at the molecular profiling of murine primary afferents in neuropathic pain..
+Ali has a background in sensory physiology and bioinformatics.
+They did their DPhil at the University of Oxford with Prof. David Bennett and Prof. Georgios Baskozos, looking at the molecular profiling of murine primary afferents in neuropathic pain.

-My current research focuses on the molecular profiling of DRG neurons and iPSC derived nociceptors across painful conditions and model systems.
+Through Oxford, this research focus translates to studying the molecular profiling of DRG neurons and iPSC derived nociceptors across painful conditions and model systems.
 Processed sequencing data can be found on our database (DRG Directory).

 Research groups